 Hence, the larger your IT support team, the more you should expect to pay in the long run.

 It’s worth noting, however, that not all ticketing systems will charge you for their service.
 There are several outstanding open-source solutions you could leverage for free.

 Number of Agents

-As we’ve already established, help desk software solutions allow support agents to collaborate extensively for quick resolution of customer tickets.
+As we’ve already established, help desk ticketing solutions allow support agents to collaborate extensively for quick resolution of customer tickets.
 Therefore, you might want to compare your software options based on their collaboration capabilities.

 One of the most important elements, for instance, is the number of supplementary agent accounts allowed on each single admin account.

 Additionally, you should take into account the corresponding account privileges allocated to various team member roles, as well as the overall support workflow when multiple agents are working simultaneously.